All Episodes

 I don't care.

-But whatever the current book is on global warming, I mean the slideshow out of it and so forth, and that uh that little movie uh that the kids in school were required to watch.
+But whatever the current book is on global warming, I made the slideshow out of it and so forth, and that little movie that the kids in school were required to watch.

-Morning Joe Today, MSNBC Time Magazine's Mark Halperon, and a co-host Mika Bzhinski.
+Morning, Joe, today, MSNBC Time Magazine's Mark Halperin and a co-host Mika Zezzinski.

 She draws the crowds.